Kong/docs.konghq.com/app/docs/0.4.x/proxy.md

 #### Using the "**Host**" header

 Now that we added an API to Kong (via the Admin API), Kong can proxy it via the `8000` port.
-One way to do so is to specify the API's `public_dns` value in the `Host` header of your request:
+One way to do so is to specify the API's `inbound_dns` value in the `Host` header of your request:

 ```bash
 $ curl -i -X GET \